techindicium/dbt-metalog/README.md

 2. Run `dbt deps` to install the package.

+# :warning: Package Limitations
+> **Warning** If your project is too large (too many models with too many metadata), there is a chance the generated SQL by the macros exceed the query length limit of your DW.
+Then you will get an error.

+# :writing_hand: ToDos
+* Implement CI
+* Create PR template
+* Workaround the query limit problem

-# Macros
+# :mag_right: Macros (detailed)
 ## create_metadata_model ([source](macros/create_metadata_model.sql))

-This macro generates SQL for creating **customizable tables or views from the [metadata](https://docs.getdbt.com/reference/resource-configs/meta) of your nodes**.
+This macro generates SQL for creating **customizable tables or views from the [metadata](https://docs.getdbt.com/reference/resource-configs/meta) of your nodes and sources**.
 You have the **flexibility to select the specific metadata** you want to include in your table or view.
 The resulting table or view **will display the chosen metadata for each model within your project**.
 If a node **does not contain the specified metadata, it will be displayed as "Undefined"**, but you can alter this default text to your preference.

+> **Note** For this README, every time you see "node" consider also "sources"

 The macro will check the metadata defined in your nodes.
 If you are new to metadata in dbt, check the documentation [here](https://docs.getdbt.com/reference/configs-and-properties).